The D.I.

-The D.I.
-(1957) is a black-and-white military drama film starring and directed by Jack Webb.
+The D.I. is a 1957 American military drama film starring and directed by Jack Webb.
 The film was produced by Webb's production company Mark VII Limited and distributed by Warner Bros.

 Webb's co-star was his future wife Jackie Loughery, a former Miss USA.

 The film was the first screenplay written by James Lee Barrett and was based on his teleplay The Murder of a Sand Flea.
 Barrett had been on Parris Island as a Marine recruit in 1950.

 Plot

-Technical sergeant Jim Moore, a highly-decorated and strict drill instructor on Parris Island, is charged with Owens, a capable recruit who fails under pressure.
+Technical sergeant Jim Moore, a highly decorated and strict drill instructor on Parris Island, is charged with Owens, a capable recruit who fails under pressure.
 Although he has his reputation on the line, Moore is convinced that he can make Owens into a Marine and pushes him harder, but Owens continues to falter and nearly deserts.
 Captain Anderson, commander of Moore's recruit training company, doubts Owens will ever make it through recruit training, but Moore defends his assessment, asking for additional time.
 Owens, meanwhile, has been making attempts to get discharged, convincing himself he wants to quit.

 After a discussion with Moore and Anderson, during which Owens reveals that his two older brothers were both Marines killed in action in Korea, Anderson is ready to let Owens go, but a surprise visit from Owens's mother reveals that his father was a Marine captain and company commander lost during the Marshall Islands invasion in World War II.
 She admits that she mistakenly coddled her only remaining son and begs Anderson not to discharge him, saying that he will never amount to anything otherwise.
 She urges Moore to continue training her son until he breaks through his problem.
 Soon afterward, Anderson calls Owens to his office and tears apart his discharge papers, refusing to let him quit the Marines.

 Owens ultimately finds he can succeed at Parris Island and shapes into a model recruit, even thanking Moore for his efforts, though Moore maintains his tough professional exterior as a Marine drill instructor.
 A later scene depicts the platoon in formation, close to graduating.
 Moore calls Owens forward and presents him with the unit guidon, asking Owens if he thinks he is strong enough to carry it.
 When Owens confidently answers yes, Moore says, "Good.
 So do I."